damianhakert/damianhakert.github.io/source/posts/2016-12-05-continuous-delivery-of-a-spring-boot-application-with-gitlab-ci-and-kubernetes.html.md

 ![Environments](/images/blogimages/continuous-delivery-of-a-spring-boot-application-with-gitlab-ci-and-kubernetes/environments.png){: .shadow}

-Environments are listed in a separate page.
-It is possible to redeploy the latest version of an environment or to rollback to a particular version of the environment by accessing the relative details page.
+Environments are listed in a separate page, from which it is possible to redeploy the latest version of an environment or to rollback to a particular version of the environment by accessing the relative details page.

 ![Rollbacks](/images/blogimages/continuous-delivery-of-a-spring-boot-application-with-gitlab-ci-and-kubernetes/rollbacks.png){: .shadow}